Termites of 1938: Uncredited

+Note: IMDB lists Richard Fiske as Arthur Van Twitchell, but it is not Fisk, the role is played by an unidentified actor.

 Production notes

 Termites of 1938 was filmed on October 19–23, 1937.
 The film's title is a parody of the film title Gold Diggers of 1937.
 The film has two musical quirks unusual for Stooge shorts.
 First, the Three Stooges' opening theme, "Listen to the Mockingbird," is played again when the Stooges first appear onscreen.
 Second, music derived from Victor Schertzinger's score for the 1933 Columbia feature Cocktail Hour is featured during the dinner scene.
 This is the result of producer Charley Chase, who liked incidental music from his time at the Hal Roach studio.

 Termites of 1938 was remade in 1946 as Society Mugs, starring future Stooge Shemp Howard and Tom Kennedy.